oxylabs/amazon-scraper/README.md

 #### Python code example

-In the code example below, we make a request to retrieve product page for ASIN `AA12345678`on `amazon.nl` marketplace.
+In the code example below, we make a request to retrieve product page for ASIN `3AA17D2BRD4YMT0X` on `amazon.nl` marketplace.
 In case the ASIN provided is a parent ASIN, we ask Amazon to return a product page of an automatically-selected variation.

 ```python
 import requests